Youngstown police looking for teen with mental disabilities

-YOUNGSTOWN, Ohio (WKBN) – Police are looking for a juvenile from Youngstown who they say is mentally disabled.
+YOUNGSTOWN, Ohio (WYTV) – Police are looking for a juvenile from Youngstown who they say is mentally disabled.

 Isaiah Moscariell, 17, was last seen on Tuesday at 10 a.m.